cdelorme/system-setup/linux/debian/wheezy/template.md

 _Note that it is equally insecure to add a password to your SSH key and load it from a file that is read only for your user, because if someone gains unauthorized access they can still acheive the exact same degree of control._

+If you want to add this key to your github account, you can use the curl command to do so from the command line without any GUI at all:

+    curl -i -u "username:password" -H "Content-Type: application/json" -H "Accept: application/json" -X POST -d "{\"title\":\"name this key\",\"key\":\"$(cat ~/.ssh/id_rsa.pub)\"}' https://api.github.com/user/keys

 To optimize ssh, and avoid rate-limiting problems with iptables, you can re-use an established ssh connection from the same machine.
 Simply add these lines to `~/.ssh/config`:

     Host *
         ControlMaster auto
         ControlPath ~/.ssh/%r@%h:%p
         CompressionLevel 9
+        ControlPersist 2h

 _Note that doing this may require you to set an addition `-o ControlMaster=no` option when tunneling services, or adding specific details for tunneling to the same config file:_